varlottaang/awesome-ai-and-ethics/README.md

 # Good AI and Ethics ❤
 # Starter pack 🚀

-This is a list of resources about AI and Ethics.
-The list is inspired by Data Ethics Club at Bristol University and it's a companion to the Data Ethics Club Reading list, a series of papers and data ethics materials suggested by the community.
+This repository is a list of resources about AI and Ethics, and it's inspired by [Data Ethics Club](https://very-good-science.github.io/data-ethics-club/index.html) at Bristol University.

 ### **Philosophy and Ethics**